codingforeveryone/READMEs/array-map.md

 # Array `map()` method

 The `map()` method creates a new array, without altering the original, by applying a function to each element of the array.
 The transformation (or processing) is done by a callback function, which is specified as the first parameter of the method.
-Higher-order functions such as `map()`, `reduce()` or `filter()` are an shorter, more readable alternative to iterating through an array with a loop.
+Higher-order functions such as `map()`, `reduce()` or `filter()` are a shorter, more readable alternative to iterating through an array with a loop.

 ## Example